Citywide amendment – More Homes, Sooner – Car parking for multiple dwellings

 Amendment summary

-The proposed changes to car parking rates are intended to better support the supply and diversity of homes in well-located areas close to existing transport and services.
+The changes to car parking rates are intended to better support the supply and diversity of homes in well-located areas close to existing transport and services.

-Proposed changes
+Amendment changes

 The citywide rate for car parking has been reduced from 2 car parks per 2 bedroom unit, to 1.5 car parks per 2 bedroom units.